Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The operating range of the doppler filters can also be configured by the ASPECT switch on the same panel, NOSE sets 600 knots opening to 1 800 knots closing, BEAM sets 1200 knots closing to 1200 knots opening and TAIL sets 1 800 knots opening to 600 knots closing.
 This allows the RIO to optime the doppler filters for a known target closing speed and this affects the whole radar processing unlike the Vc switch which only affects the DDD.

 Because of the way the radar operates the doppler filters it will have two blind ranges.
-The main lobe clutter (MLC) region which contains most of the ground returns, those returning with zero groundspeed is one of them and is 266 knots wide, centered around own aircraft groundspeed  (133 knots slower and 133 knots faster).
+The main lobe clutter (MLC) region which contains most of the ground returns, including those returning with zero groundspeed and is 266 knots wide, centered around own aircraft groundspeed  (133 knots slower and 133 knots faster).
 This is the reason that the radar can be notched as a target with the same relative groundspeed as the ground will also be filtered out.
 This is however only true for look-down conditions as when the radar antenna looks up into the sky this filter isn't necessary and can be turned off.
 If the MLC switch on the DDD panel is in AUTO the radar will automatically turn off the MLC filter if looking more than 3 degrees above the horizon.
 It can also be turned off manually by the RIO but if the antenna looks down this can make the displays unusable in RWS and TWS as all of the ground returns will be sent to the computer for tracking.
 In whichever case, with the MLC filter off, the target cannot notch the AN/AWG-9 if it is above the radar.